syncfusion-content/blazor-docs/blazor/diagram/methods.md

 ## Save and load the diagram

 * You can save the diagram to JSON data by using the [SaveDiagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_SaveDiagram) method.
-The following code is used how to save the diagram.
+The following code shows how to save the diagram.

 * You can load the diagram from JSON data by using the [LoadDiagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.SfDiagram.html#Syncfusion_Blazor_Diagrams_SfDiagram_LoadDiagram_System_String_) method.
-The following code is used how to load the diagram at runtime.
+The following code shows how to load the diagram at runtime.

 ```cshtml
 @using Syncfusion.Blazor.Diagrams